Tufts University's Oldest Student Theatre and Performance Organzation

 How many shows are put on each semester?

-Each semester, 3Ps puts on one major production and up to two workshop productions.
+Each semester, 3Ps puts on one mainstage production and up to two workshop productions.
 We also always have an orientation show during Freshman Orientation.
-The umbrella groups also put on their own productions.
+The Umbrella Groups also put on their own productions.
 Torn Ticket II puts on musicals and Bare Bodkin does student written and experimental theatre.
 At any given time there can be multiple shows in production.
 There is never a dull moment!

-Do you have to be a Drama major to audition or work on a show?
+Do I have to be a Theatre major to audition or work on a show?

-Everyone is welcome to attend meetings.
-Becoming a voting member requires a certain level of commitment to the organization.
+Everyone is welcome and encouraged to attend meetings!
+Becoming a voting member requires a certain level of commitment to the organization, as detailed in our constitution.

 How many people are in 3Ps?

-We have weekly meetings during Monday Open Block (at Noon) in the Balch Arena Theatre in the Aidekman Arts Center.
+We have weekly meetings during Monday Open Block (12 pm) in the Balch Arena Theatre in the Aidekman Arts Center.
 Everyone is welcome, and it’s a great way to hear about all of the opportunities you have to get involved!
 After the meeting, we all head to Dewick to eat together.

 What kind of time commitment does working on a show require?